 You can read the book’s prologue HERE, and the first chapter HERE, if you haven’t already.
-There’s an article about choosing location HERE, and one of the many reviews HERE.
+There’s an article about choosing location HERE.
 Another blog post I’d wanted to share here seems to be unavailable now, so I’ll put the article I wrote for it here instead – how The Cold Cold Sea came about, and how to create suspense in a novel:

 A book usually starts when some small thing in life gets me thinking, what if…?
 The Cold Cold Sea began to niggle in my head years ago, when I was researching my family tree.
 First of all, I talked to my parents and uncle, then I wrote asking more distant relatives about their extended families.
 A third cousin sent over a diagram of her own family and a couple of others.
 One of these consisted of father, mother, and three children, and beside the youngest child were the words, Agnes drowned.
 That was all.
 Horrified, I called my mother.